To Request an Action Plan to address Low Back Pain Click Here

 They also make claims that are not based in any logic.
 For instance, the following is information on their biggest seller, Sustenex.
 It says the following related to how it helps immunity within the body:

 Sustenex with GanedenBC30 boosts your immune system by replenishing your digestive tract with beneficial bacteria cells, otherwise known as probiotics.
 These probiotics help boost your immune system by keeping the levels of beneficial and harmful bacteria balanced, creating an optimal environment in which the immune system can function.

 The only problem with that statement is you do not want your beneficial and harmful bacteria to be balanced, nor does it say how it does the balancing.
 Ideally, you want next to no harmful bacteria and plenty of beneficial bacteria to keep the yeast and Candidia in balance.
-This prevents Leaky Gut Syndrome from occurring which strengthens the Immune System.
+This prevents Leaky Gut Syndrome from occurring which, at that point, strengthens the Immune System.
 When you have too much Yeast and Candidia, you get the condition of Leaky Gut and this keeps undigested proteins, due to a lack of healthy bacteria, from breaking down in your digestive system causing foreign proteins to "leak" across the digestive system wall creating an Immune Response and causing weakness over time.
 Not ideal if you are interested in increasing your overall health.